279789/PP3/README.md

 ----

-## You have to look in Editor or over Vim, otherwise it looks like crap.
+## You have to look in Editor or over Vim, otherwise it looks not right.

 ## Goal
 In this exercise, we will explore how to handle, render and display text-based information from our terminal.